saberman888/Reddit-Save-Tool/README.md

 ## Known Issues / Notes

-1. Not really an issues/bug, but RSA doesn't support downloading video, but I want to try to support it in the future
+1. While RSA does support downloading videos, not all videos may successfully become mkvs through the muxing process due to things like filenames with special characters
 2. The -RHA option doesn't always work when processing a large scale of items, but I could be wrong, it might not work at all.
 3. It's important to know that, the ability to retrieve full comment threads is not fully implemented.